-A “per se” DUI charge is based on a driver having a certain amount of drugs or alcohol in his or her blood.
-All states have laws that prohibit driving with a blood alcohol concentration (BAC) of .08% or more.
-And a number of states also have laws making it illegal to operate a vehicle with a certain amount of drugs in your system.
+A “per se” DUI (driving under the influence) charge is based on a driver having a certain amount of drugs or alcohol in his or her blood.
+All states have DUI laws that prohibit driving with a blood alcohol concentration (BAC) of .08% or more.
+And a number of states also have laws making it illegal to operate a vehicle with a certain concentration of drugs in your system.

 Though it’s also a crime to drive while impaired by drugs or alcohol, per se DUI laws don’t require proof that the driver was actually affected by the drugs or alcohol ingested.
 To get a per se DUI conviction, the prosecution just needs to show the motorist was driving with the prohibited concentration of drugs or alcohol in his or her body.